Enabling the greatest possible number of people to enjoy a sustainable access to electricity

 The Legrand Foundation, created in 2014 under the aegis of the FACE foundation to fight against exclusion and energy poverty;

-actions by the Group's subsidiaries, defined according to local needs.
+actions by the Group's subsidiaries, defined according to local needs and in line with Group’s focus detailed above.

 15 % of the world's population does not have modern access to electricity.